DIYbiosphere/sphere/README.md

 :tada: Welcome to the DIYbiophere repository :tada:

 We really appreciate your interest in our project and we would :heart: your contributions!
+Please contact @sabgaby if you are interested in this project

 > At the moment, we are working hard :sweat_smile: to develop a "Minimum Viable Product" (MVP) as they say in the _techbiz_.
 Unfortunately we are in hiatus do to the main contributor finishing her PhD.
 Please help us by contributing so we can eventually share it with early adopters! :metal: